South Armagh Republican Action Force: Kingsmill attack

 On 5 January 1976, the Force claimed responsibility for the Kingsmill massacre.
 In that attack, its members stopped a minibus near Kingsmill in County Armagh and shot 11 Protestant men who were travelling in it.
 10 men died; one survived despite being shot 18 times.
 Four of the dead belonged to the Orange Order.
 Up to eleven gunmen reportedly took part in the massacre and were led by a man "with a pronounced English accent".
 The group's spokesman stated that the attack was in retaliation for the killing of six Catholics the night before and that there would be "no further action on our part" if loyalists stopped their attacks.
 He also claimed the group had no connection with the PIRA.

 In contrast, a 2011 Historical Enquiries Team investigation into the incident determined that Provisional IRA volunteers were responsible for the attack despite the organisation being on an official ceasefire, and found that the victims had been targeted because of their religion.

-List of attacks claimed by the South Armagh Republican Action Force/Republican Action Force
+List of attacks claimed by the SARAF/RAF

 At least 26 known people were killed by the SARAF/RAF between 1975 and 1977.